Rian Watt is previewing every division in baseball. You can read them all here.

 The biggest story in the 2017 NL Central—hell, the biggest story in baseball this year—is the Cubs, and their quest to become the first repeat champions in nearly two decades.
 But that doesn't mean the North Siders are the most interesting story in their division.
 That distinction probably belongs to the small-market Brewers, adrift for much of the last decade, and now smack-dab in the middle of a smartly-designed rebuild.
 The Brew Crew won't win the division this year (that'll be the Cubs, or maybe the Cardinals, if things break just right for them), but Milwaukee might still give the rudderless Pirates and hapless Reds a run for third place, setting them up to go after Chicago in the years to come.

 So, about those Cubs.
-The core of last year's title squad returns intact to Chicago, That stability means the key questions for Joe Maddon's squad this spring will likely be mental, rather than physical (are they healthy?) or procedural (who'll win which roster spot?).
+The core of last year's title squad returns intact to Chicago (minus Dexter Fowler).
+That continuity means the key questions for Joe Maddon's squad this spring will likely be mental, rather than physical (are they healthy?) or procedural (who'll win which roster spot?).
 The challenge will be to adequately prepare for a year during which complacency will be their biggest enemy—and to pace themselves.